-University: P. J. Šafá rik University in Košice Faculty: Faculty of A Arts Course ID: KAaA/ PREUm/15 Course name: Translation of EU texts Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr edits: 2 Recommended seme ester/trimester of the course: 2.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A Course ID: KAaA/ PREUm/15 Course name: Translation of EU texts Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 2 Recommended seme ester/trimester of the course: 2.
 Course level: II.
 Prerequisities: of materials covered of the sum of the scores test, what matters is t Regular seminar atter and final grade, no m Students are required are expected to bring exercises.
 Should the seminar, they will be t the change sufficiently in advance.
 The tests will verify students' knowledge during seminars and assigned for home preparation.
 In order to pass the subject from the two tests must be at least 65%.
 A student cannot pass or fail a single the final score after they have taken both.
 There will not be any re-take tests.
-Indance is expected; more than two absences will adversely affect getting credi- natter what student's overall test results are.
+Indance is expected; more than two absences will adversely affect getting credin thatter what student's overall test results are.
 It to do their best with respect to active participation in seminar sessions.
-They their own copies of the required materials and complete the assigned tasks and y fail to bring their own copy or a completed home assignment for a particular marked as absent.
-Is establish the following criteria for evaluation: o work with EU legal texts in order to introduce terminological registers, basic and techniques and various stylistic layers of the texts. to the course.
-Course organization dy, practical translation
+They their own copies of the required materials and complete the assigned tasks and by fail to bring their own copy or a completed home assignment for a particular marked as absent.
+Is establish the following criteria for evaluation: The course is aimed to o work with EU legal texts in order to introduce terminological registers, basic and techniques and various stylistic layers of the texts.
+Brief outline of the c Week 1: Introduction course: to the course.
+Course organization ady, practical translation